English

 2. Request Dimensional Inspection Reports

-Before placing production orders, ask for sample First Article Inspection (FAI) or CMM reports from previous projects.
+Before placing production orders, ask for sample First Article Inspection (FAI) or CMM reports that show how critical features are measured.
+Reports from unrelated parts are only useful when the material, tolerance type, setup risk, and inspection method are comparable.
 These reports should show:

 3. Evaluate Their Metrology Equipment

-• Coordinate Measuring Machines (CMMs) for multi-axis precision checks
+• Coordinate Measuring Machines (CMMs) for profile, position, datum relationship, and multi-axis feature checks.

 4. Check for Relevant Certifications